-Retention Analysis: How To Analyze And Report On Retention
+Retention Analysis: 6 Steps To Analyze & Report On Customer Retention

 Dec 8 2020

 The efficiency of customer retention efforts is hard to underestimate.
 With 80% of your future profits coming from 20% of existing customers, the ability to keep them loyal is the key to success.

 Your customer retention results depend on your ability to analyze them.
 Knowing when to make a small change or where to take a sharp turn can help you capitalize on retention efforts and cut marketing costs.